 But the Chinese Garden?
 Not so much.

-Hard for us to believe now, as Lan Su may just be our favorite space in all of Portland.
+Hard for us to believe now, as the Lan Su Chinese Garden may just be our favorite space in all of Portland.

 Regardless of how we first learned of Portland’s Chinese garden, we were fortunate to discover this special place early on in our move to the area and wise enough to purchase an annual membership on our first visit (even before stepping foot in the garden) — easily one of the best investments we’ve ever made.

-Our annual membership came with reciprocal benefits with other high profile attractions in the Portland area, saving us a ton of money and paying for our membership in the long run.
+Our annual membership to Lan Su Chinese Garden came with reciprocal benefits with other high profile attractions in the Portland area, saving us a ton of money and paying for our membership in the long run.

 Benefits change from year to year, but you can check out current benefits at the garden’s website.